February is Heart Health Month and Valentine’s Day, so let’s explore the heart and how we can keep ours healthy.

 - Control and manage stress.
 Medical studies suggest that emotional stress can bring on cardiovascular disease.
 You can learn more from Dr. James Marroquin’s fascinating post.

-This affiliate helps support this blog., if you purchase it pays us a small commission.
-Thank you for considering this and our other affiliates.
+This affiliate also helps support this blog.
+If you use it I earn a small commission.
+Thank you for considering this and my other affiliates.